Skip to content

 Hair loss is a medical condition that affects both your appearance and mental health; only a dermatologist doctor can effectively treat it according to the characteristics of your body, skin, and hair.

-At UnitedCare, our dermatologist doctors approach your condition with the intention to help you live the rest of your life without worrying about hair loss.
+At UnitedCare, our dermatologist doctors approach your condition with the intention of helping you live the rest of your life without worrying about hair loss.

 minoxidil hair transplant